apache/pekko-management/integration-test/marathon-api-docker/README.md

 This example demonstrates Marathon API discovery mechanism when an application runs inside a docker container in network bridge mode with automatic host port allocation.

-Marathon API discovery mechanism uses Marathon API to find other application instances (contact points) to form Akka cluster.
+Marathon API discovery mechanism uses Marathon API to find other application instances (contact points) to form a Pekko cluster.
 In order to identify contact points it uses a label assigned to the application in the application description and a port name to identify Pekko HTTP management port: